Safeguarding and Support

 Please call 0800 136 663 Email help@nspcc.org.uk.

-Please contact the Safeguarding team when the college re-opens in order for a Safeguarding Officer to follow this up on your behalf and offer the appropriate support.
+Don’t hesitate to get in touch with the Safeguarding team in order for a Safeguarding Officer to follow this up on your behalf and offer the appropriate support.

 Safeguarding at the Chesterfield College Group